Lockdown (2000 film): Plot

 However, tensions run high in the prison with the power vacuum after Graffiti's death, and soon a riot spontaneously develops in the prison yard, with prisoners from rival gangs jumping in to settle their scores.
-In the chaos, during which a number of COs and prisoners are killed, including the young inmate that Avery was mentoring, as well as Perez, Cashmere attacks Avery with a shank and they get into a mortal combat.
-Cashmere is about to kill his former friend when he has a change of heart and wavers.
+In the chaos, during which a number of COs and prisoners are killed, including Hill as well as Perez, Cashmere attacks Avery with a shank and they get into a mortal combat.
+Cashmere is about to kill Avery when he has a change of heart and wavers.
 Clean Up then shows up and attacks Cashmere and Avery but ends up being stabbed to death by Cashmere.
 Cashmere and Avery are about to embrace but a prison guard shoots Cashmere dead, thinking he was going to attack Avery.
 Avery is shortly released.
 He enjoys swimming in the pool again and the company of Krista and his son.